visgl/deck.gl/dev-docs/RFCs/vNext/text-layer-font-setting-api.md

 # RFC: Text Layer API Change

 * **Authors**: Xintong Xia
-* **Date**: December 2018
+* **Date**: January 2019
 * **Status**: Draft

 ## Motivation

 When `TextLayer` generates shared `fontAtlas` for required `characterSet`, it applied default settings, like `fontSize`, `buffer`(Whitespace surround each character), etc..
 However one setting can not be suitable for all the different fonts.
 For example, [Cinzel](https://fonts.google.com/specimen/Cinzel) has a special shape of `Q` character, which requires a big buffer [See detail](https://github.com/uber/deck.gl/pull/2609).
 Big buffer around each character can be very expensive if the target `characterSet` is considerably large, which is not necessary for other fonts.

 `TextLayer` needs expose settings related to `fontAtlas` generation for users to manipulate when needed.